Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

 and

 \end{prop}

-In the following Theorem we use the Proposition \ref{thm:upperboundMetro} for the RWM algorithm applied to $\mu_{m}$ as in Equation (\ref{eq:targetCounterexample}) in order to quantify the behaviour of the spectral gap as $m$ goes to $\infty$.
+In the following theorem we use the Proposition~\ref {thm:upperboundMetro} for the RWM algorithm applied to $\mu_{m}$ as in equation (\ref{eq:targetCounterexample}) in order to quantify the behaviour of the spectral gap as $m$ goes to $\infty$.
 We consider polynomial scaling of the step size parameter of the form $\delta_{m}\sim m^{-a}$ to zero.
-For $a<1$ the bound in Equation \ref{eq:MCMCGapConAcc} is most useful as the acceptance behaviour is the determining quantity.
-For $a\ge 1$ the bound in Equation \ref{eq:MCMCGapConProp} is most useful as the properties of the proposal kernel are determining in this regime.
+For $a<1$ the bound in equation \eqref{eq:MCMCGapConAcc} is most useful as the acceptance behaviour is the determining quantity.
+For $a\ge1$ the bound in equation \eqref{eq:MCMCGapConProp} is most useful as the properties of the proposal kernel are determining in this regime. \begin{theorem} Let $\mathcal{P}_{m}$ be the Markov kernel and $\alpha$ be the acceptance probability associated with the RWM algorithm applied to $\mu_{m}$ as in equation~(\ref{eq:targetCounterexample}). \begin{longlist}[(2)] \item[(1)] For $\delta_{m}\sim m^{-a}$, $a\in[0,1)$ and any $p$ there exists a $K(p,a)$ such that the spectral gap of $\mathcal{P}_{m}$ satisfies